AMSAT-NA/PacSatSW/README.md

 If you don't have any special Debug probes (and you likely don't), then ignored the next screen

-Then it downloads about 850MB..
+Then, if you are using the ondemand version it downloads about 850MB.
+Otherwise it just gets on with the install.

-On windows this may not be needed, On Liunux then run the install_drivers.sh file with sudo
+On Linux you must then run the install_drivers.sh file with sudo.
+It is in ~/ti/ccs1281/ccs/install_scripts

+On windows, you may need to install a TI driver for your debug probe, depending on what it is.

 On first run of CCS it asks for the workspace.
 Pick a suitable folder, but if you have another version of Eclipse installed then pick a new workspace folder.
 The default is probablly OK.